Penske Entertainment

 Roger Penske

-Roger Penske is the founder and chairman of Penske Corporation, a closely-held, diversified, on-highway, transportation services company whose subsidiaries operate in a variety of industry segments, including retail automotive, truck leasing, transportation logistics and professional motorsports.
-Penske Corporation manages businesses with consolidated revenues of more than $32 billion, operating in over 3,200 locations and employing more than 60,000 people worldwide.
+Roger Penske is the founder and chairman of Penske Corporation, a closely held, diversified, on-highway, transportation services company whose subsidiaries operate in a variety of industry segments, including retail automotive, truck leasing, transportation logistics and professional motorsports.
+Penske Corporation manages businesses which have consolidated revenues of more than $43 billion, operating in over 3,300 locations and employing more than 73,000 people worldwide.

-Penske Transportation Solutions includes Penske Truck Leasing, Penske Logistics, Epes Transport Systems and Penske Vehicle Services.
-A leading global transportation services provider, Penske operates approximately 350,000 vehicles and serves customers from more than 3,000 locations in North America, South America, Europe, Australia and Asia.
-Product lines include: full-service truck leasing, contract maintenance, commercial and consumer truck rentals, used truck sales, transportation and warehousing management and supply chain management solutions.
+Penske Transportation Solutions (“PTS”) includes Penske Truck Leasing, Penske Logistics, Epes Transport Systems and Penske Vehicle Services operating more than 442,000 trucks, tractors and trailers.
+PTS offers full-service truck leasing, contract maintenance, commercial and consumer truck rentals, used truck sales, transportation and warehousing management and supply chain management solutions.

 Penske Automotive Group, Inc., (NYSE: PAG) is a diversified international transportation services company and one of the world’s premier automotive and commercial truck retailers.
 PAG operates dealerships principally in the United States, the United Kingdom, Germany, Italy and Japan and is one of the largest retailers of commercial trucks in North America for Freightliner.
-PAG also distributes and retails commercial vehicles, diesel and gas engines, power systems and related parts and services principally in Australia and New Zealand.
-PAG employs over 24,000 people worldwide and is a member of the Fortune 500, Russell 1000, and Russell 3000 indexes, and is ranked among the World’s Most Admired Companies by Fortune Magazine.
+PAG also distributes and retails commercial vehicles, diesel and gas engines, power systems and related parts in Australia and New Zealand.

-Penske Performance, Inc. operations include teams competing in the NTT INDYCAR SERIES and NASCAR Cup Series in 2022 under the “Team Penske” banner.
+Penske Performance, Inc. operations include teams that will compete in the NTT INDYCAR SERIES and the NASCAR Cup Series in 2025, under the “Team Penske” banner.
+Through a Team Penske global partnership, Porsche Penske Motorsport will race in the IMSA WeatherTech SportsCar Championship and the World Endurance Championship in 2025.
 Team Penske is one of the most successful teams in the history of professional sports.
-Competing in a variety of disciplines, cars owned and prepared by Team Penske have produced more than 590 major race wins, over 650 pole positions and 41 championships.
-In its 56-year history, the team has also earned 18 Indianapolis 500 victories, two Daytona 500 Championships, a Formula 1 win, overall victories in the 24 Hours of Daytona and the 12 Hours of Sebring, along with a win in Australia’s legendary Bathurst 1000 race.
+Entering the 2025 season, Team Penske has produced more than 640 major race wins, over 690 pole positions and 47 championships, including 20 Indianapolis 500 victories, three Daytona 500 Championships, a Formula 1 win, overall victories in the 24 Hours of Daytona and the 12 Hours of Sebring, along with a win in Australia’s legendary Bathurst 1000 race.

 MARK D. MILES